One of the movie houses that I’ve gotten the most requests to see photos of is Cameron Diaz’s beach house from Head Above Water.

 I kept hoping they’d let us see the screened porch behind the kitchen, but no dice.

-Jeffrey Beecroft provided the production design of the couple’s bungalow and surrounding structures.
+Jeffrey Beecroft provided the production design for the bungalow and surrounding structures.

-One of George’s projects has been to build a gazebo:
+One of George’s projects was to build a gazebo:

 The cottage next door where Lance lives: